NiranjanaBinoy/wattpad_books_scraper/README.md

 Working part:
 * Spider is logging into wattpad.
-* Spider is crawling till the writw >> Mystories >> book >> chapters
+* Spider is crawling till the write >> Mystories >> book >> chapters
 * Spider is retrieving the chapter text and title for the book selected.

-Remaining:
-* Cleaning of the chapter data retrieved to increase readability.
+* Chapter body is cleaned of the html tags
-* To develop an interface to enter username and password along with the name of the book to be scraped.
-* Exporting book to a readable text format.
+* The dictionary with chapter id, title and body is yielded.